 The Age Grader

-It will be on an officially measured road course of 5 miles.
-In it's first year it will run as a 'template' event with a limited field of runners.
-Overall positions (results and prizes) will be based on age-adjusted times and not actual time (for explanation see below).
+After a successful template event in 2021 we will be holding this event again in 2022.
+It is on an officially measured road course of 5 miles.
+Overall positions (and prizes) will be based on age-adjusted times and not actual time (for explanation see below).

 However, we will also publish actual race time results, as these will be needed for use with UKA 'Power Of Ten' rankings.
-This event is also suitable for anyone looking to gain a PB on the flat 5 mile course.
+This event is suitable for all ages and anyone looking to gain a PB on the flat 5 mile course.

 The running population is changing.
 The majority of runners are 40 and over.
 Runners over 50 and 60 are recording some great times.